All the bodies that make up the world around us are emergent. This is because of their being attributed with accidents.

 Body: a being with dimensions (a height, width, or depth) stretched out in space.
 For example: animals.

 Accident: a quality that is not intrinsic to the being it is attributed to.
 Such that if this quality ceases to exist, it is not necessary for this being to cease to exist.
 For example: motion.

 The proof for the emergence of bodies is called Burhan Huduth Al-Ajsam.
-It can be expressed in the following manner:
+It can be argued for using the following syllogism: